Genius1237/Advanced_ML_Course_Assignments/README.md

 	//Instantiation of a Matrix object
 	Matrix a(1,2), b(1,2), c(2,1), d(2,2), e(1,2);

-	//Access and modify data members with usual []   //notation a[0][0]=14; a[0][1]=23;
+	//Access and modify data members with usual [] notation a[0][0]=14; a[0][1]=23;
 	b[0][0]=9; b[0][1]=12;

-	//Operations like matrix addition,
-	//multiplication and transpose
-	c = Transpose(a - b);
+	//Operations like matrix addition, multiplication and transpose c = Transpose(a - b);
 	d = Transpose(a - b) * a;
 	e = a + b;